Taranis: Etymology and development

 The name Taranis derives from proto-Celtic torano- ("thunder"), which in turn derives from the proto-Indo-European root (s)tenh₂- ("to thunder").
 Through this proto-Celtic etymon, the theonym is cognate with words for thunder in Old Irish (torann), Old Breton (taran), Middle Welsh (taran), and, as a loanword into a non-Celtic language, the Gascon dialect of French (taram).
 The Proto-Indo-European s-initial seems to have been retained in Celtiberian steniontes, stenion, and stena.

 During the development of Celtic, the word for thunder appears to have undergone a metathesis (transposition of syllables), shifting from tonaro- to torano-.
 For some time, scholars debated whether the Chester altar (154 AD) attests to an unmetathesised form of the god's name, Tanaris.
 The issue was settled by the discovery of a dedication to Iovi Tanaro ('Jupiter Tanaris') in Dalmatia, which confirms that this form did exist.
-Ranko Matasović and John T. Koch have also suggested that the Gaulish name for the River Po, Tanarus, derives from the unmetathesised form of the god's name.
+Ranko Matasović and John T. Koch have also suggested that an old name for the River Po, Tanarus, derives from the unmetathesised form of the god's name.